Grahp/Website/pages/Onyx.md

 ### Conflicts

 Conflicts are definitionally complex.
 Conflicts complect words together.
-They cause otherwise unrelated words to have an implicit relationship.
+They cause otherwise unrelated words to be implicitly coupled.

 Word boundary conflicts complect every stroke with every other stroke surrounding it, as the meaning of a stroke can change depending on it's surroundings.